 - a.
 OO procedures Because PRs are not as secure as FRs, OOs should do all procedures and checks carefully.
+Study the PR-approval document for the type of PR concerned, which gives advice on pre- and after-flight procedures, downloading, and general security.
 Follow as much as possible the security checking steps pertaining to FRs given in para 10.1.
 The data should be checked to see that general conditions for the flight such as soaring altitudes reached, wind drift in thermals and speeds achieved, are similar to the known conditions of the flight.
 Independent data for the positions of take-off and landing is required either from an OO, or official Air Traffic or club log.
 These positions should closely compare with the positions recorded for take-off and landing in the .igc file. - b.
 Pilot procedures Pilots are advised to retain the flight data in the PR memory as long as possible, so that in the event the OO has concerns about the flight, a further file download from the PR is still possible.
-They are also advised to ensure that independent evidence of take-off and landing is available. - 6.2 PR file format and testing Because PRs are simpler than flight recorders, some non-vital data fields may not be present.
-Pressure altitude in the .igc file is to be recorded as zero unless it is derived from a pressure sensor calibrated to the ICAO Standard Atmosphere.
-The tests described below should be shown in the PR files, and files from an FR should be included for comparison. - a.
+They are also advised to ensure that independent evidence of take-off and landing is available. - 6.2 PR .igc file format and testing Because PRs are simpler than flight recorders, some non-vital data fields may not be present.
+Pressure altitude in the .igc file is to be recorded as zero unless it is derived from a pressure sensor (from which a calibration must be made following IGC procedures).
+The tests below should be shown in the PR files, and files from an FR should be included for comparison. - a.
 Analysis The .igc file produced by the device should be capable of analysis by a recognised and publically or commercially available analysis program.
 The files sent to GFAC must be able to demonstrate this.
 The analysis program should be specified in the approval document. - b.
 Validation The method of ensuring the integrity of the .igc file should be specified in the approval document, including details of the validation system that will identify any changes to the .igc format file made after the initial download.
 Any changes detected after initial download will invalidate the data.
 In this event, a further download should take place under close OO supervision and the .igc file analysed again. - c.
 Testing The recommended testing process is to conduct a number of test runs to compare the device against an FR having "all flights" approval to see that there is no material difference in the results between them.